MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 ## Common security guidelines

-The following not exhaustive guidelines describe standard best practice security measures.
+The following areas are covered by some standard security best practices common to all applications.

 ### Protocols and Encryption